 There are several options for staying in private campgrounds near either of the park's two entrances or in hotels in the surrounding area.
 For more information on camping, lodging and other activities outside the park please visit the VisitBigBend.com website.

 Visit the camping page for information about camping in the park.
-See the daily report for local weather forecasts, road conditions, park notices, and campground updates.
+See the weather page for local forecasts, park notices, and campground updates.

 How does backcountry permitting work?

 Permits for backcountry camping, river use or using stock animals in the park must be obtained before the intended backcountry use.
 Permits are issued in person only during normal visitor center hours, and may be obtained up to 24 hours in advance of the trip.
 If all the backcountry campsites are full for the night you arrive in the park you may still be able to receive a permit for backcountry camping beginning on the second night of your trip.

 - Most backcountry campsites in the park are only accessible to high clearance vehicles, and four-wheel-drive may be required depending on weather conditions in the park.

 - Visitors traveling with RV's or camping trailers should be aware that few backcountry sites can accommodate these vehicles and that generator use is prohibited in the backcountry.

 - Permit cost is $12 for overnight use ($6 with an applicable pass).
 There is no charge for day-use river or stock permits.

 - Permits are issued on a first come, first-served basis.
 During peak visitation periods permits are in high demand, so please plan an alternative itinerary.

 - Permits may be written for up to 14 consecutive nights.
 Day-use river and stock permits may also be written for multiple consecutive days.

 - Permit changes may be made without an additional fee provided no new days are added to the itenerary.
 Permit changes must be made in person.